Boscombe surf reef builders ASR Limited in liquidation

 New Zealand-based ASR Limited, which built Boscombe surf reef in Dorset, has been in liquidation since September, the BBC has learned.

 The £3.2m reef has been out of action since May 2011 after it was damaged by a boat propeller.
 ASR had been due to carry out repairs in May.

 Bournemouth Borough Council claims the reef "has been a fantastic success".

 The authority said news of ASR's liquidation was unlikely to affect its plans to repair the reef, but refused to reveal whether it had previously known ASR had ceased trading.

 It is pursuing an insurance claim for the damage.

-The reef, made of 55 giant sand-filled bags 740ft (225m) out at sea, opened in November 2009 after lengthy delays and running over budget.'An embarrassment'
+The reef, made of 55 giant sand-filled bags 740ft (225m) out at sea, opened in November 2009 after lengthy delays and running over budget.

 It was deemed "sub-standard" in an independent report in 2010 which found it had not achieved all of its objectives.